Council Tax and Late Demand Notices

 Egregious failures to comply with statutory obligations

-Prejudice is not always required however, though in a typical case it will be.
+Prejudice is not always required however where a public body does not comply with requirements, though in a typical case it will be.
 In Somerset v Honda, Burnett J said, at paragraph 58:

 'Egregious failures to comply with statutory obligations may be sufficient in themselves to deny the body or person in default the lawful opportunity to rely upon the action in question.'